Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Sub-Term Property and Size Explosion

 The second point says that the family evaluates to the same result and in the same number of steps according to any other evaluation strategy, no matter whether strong or weak, call-by-name or call-by-value.
 It is easily seen that the family is also typable with simple types, although of types that grow in size exponentially in $n$.
 Since the family is also closed, size explosion affects all the main variants and dialects of the $\l$-calculus.

 Let us show a final observation about size explosion.
 Consider the third element $\tm_3 \Id$ of the given family, and let us reduce it in a \emph{innermost way}:

-The first two steps duplicate $\tau_\var$ and that the last step duplicates $\Id$: it looks like the structural sub-term property is not broken.
-Here it plays a role the final clause in the definition of the property: \emph{in the case of duplications, the number of copies is also bound by $\size{\tm_0}$.} Indeed in \refeq{innerm-size-exp} it is the number of copies of the duplicated sub-term that grows exponentially (note that $\tau_{\tau_{\tau_{\var_3}}}$ has eight occurrences of $\var_3$), thus still breaking the sub-term property.
+Note that the first two steps duplicate $\tau_\var$ and that the last step duplicates $\Id$: it looks like the structural sub-term property is not broken.
+Here it plays a role the final clause in the definition of the property: \emph{in the case of duplications, the number of copies is also bound by $\size{\tm_0}$.} Generalizing \refeq{innerm-size-exp} to $n>3$, indeed, the number of copies of the duplicated sub-term grows exponentially (note that $\tau_{\tau_{\tau_{\var_3}}}$ has eight occurrences of $\var_3$), thus still breaking the sub-term property.

 \paragraph{Small-Steps $vs$ Micro-Steps} The reader might be aware of the fact that, despite what just explained, the number of steps of some strategies of the $\l$-calculus do provide polynomial cost models.
 How is that possible?